AbuSuudy/Keep-Awake/README.md

 <br />

-Auto Hotkey script that jiggle the mouse (1 pixel don't notice) to keep the pc awake.
+Auto Hotkey script that jiggles the mouse by 1 pixel and sleeps for 1 minute in a loop.
+Won't notice movement in use it will.
+Useful for long remote session to a person machine without needing to change settings.
 This is an exe that could be run without auto hot key installed.

-Useful for long remote session to a person laptop without needing to change settings.
+<br><br> Use <kbd>enter</kbd> to exit script.

 ## License